gilesknap/mciwb/docs/how-to/wsl2.rst

 Continue with tutorial
 ----------------------

+IMPORTANT: close all VSCode windows except for the one that is connected to WSL2.
+This means that when you finish this tutorial and close VSCode it will remember to open the WSL2 connection next time.

 You can now continue with the main tutorial.
 If you do everything through vscode then the tutorials will work exactly the same for Windows as for a